nabiulorko/ARFFify/README.md

 **ARFFify** is a Streamlit web app that takes a bioactivity CSV file (containing molecule IDs, SMILES strings, and class labels), computes **PubChem fingerprints** using PaDEL-Descriptor, and packages everything into a `.arff` file ready for machine-learning workflows in **Weka**.

-> 💡 No command-line knowledge needed — the entire pipeline runs through a clean, step-by-step browser interface.

 ---